corvus-dotnet/Corvus.Tenancy/docs/adr/0001-tenants-will-not-inherit-their-parents-properties.md

 Corvus.Tenancy supports a hierarchy of tenants.
 There are two things that this can be used for:

-Firstly, we can control on a per-tenant basis where the children of that tenant are stored.
-For example, with two sibling tenants A and B (i.e. tenants that are children of the same parent tenant), the children of A can be stored in a completely different location to the children of B. By default, this will be a separate container in the same storage account, but it could be a completely separate storage account.
+Firstly, we can control on a per-tenant basis where the child tenant data for that tenant are stored.
+For example, with two sibling tenants A and B (i.e. tenants that are children of the same parent tenant), the data for the child tenants of A can be stored in a completely different location to that of B. By default, this will be a separate container in the same storage account, but it could be a completely separate storage account.

 Secondly, it can be used to enable better organisation of tenants by using parent tenants to group related tenants together.